kyma-project/telemetry-manager/docs/user/03-traces.md

 Remedy:
 - Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
 If backend is refusing spans limiting the rate, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up)

-### Custom Spans don't Arrive at the Backend, but Istio Spans do
+### Custom Spans Don’t Arrive at the Backend, but Istio Spans Do

 Cause: Your SDK version is incompatible with the OTel collector version.